alelievr/Modern-Rendering-Introduction/Vectors.md

 Note that vectors are not limited to storing position and direction data, they can contain literally anything and they are sometimes used to store things that are a bit less intuitive like colors or rotations.

 ## Complementary references

 I highly recommend watching this excellent series of video to build up your intuition about vectors and other mathematical tools related to linear algebra: [Essence of linear algebra](https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab).
+There is also a text version along with some good interactive exercises if you prefer reading: https://www.3blue1brown.com/topics/linear-algebra

 If you would like something more mathemacical oriented, then I recommend reading [immersivemath](https://immersivemath.com/ila/index.html), it has amazing interactive illustrations and goes more deeply into the mathematical equations of linear algebra.